9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

 thirteenth check digit.

-The barcode is encoded as two groups of six digits, with a guard sequence in the middle and \"outside\" sequences on either side.
+The barcode is encoded as two groups of six digits, with a guard sequence in the middle and "outside" sequences on either side.
 But if we have two groups of six digits, what happened to the missing digit?

 Each digit in the left group is encoded using either odd or even parity,